Prescription Information

 Prescriptions Charges and Exemptions

 Medication is expensive, so there are several ways to help with the cost.
-Please check with your Pharmacist for more details.
+Please check with your Pharmacist for more details or visit GOV.uk.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).